 You will learn about different post-production delivery requirements, standards and workflows, including mastering audio for various platforms and media.
 This includes concepts behind final dynamic range manipulation and equalisation, loudness and level standards for broadcast and other platforms.
 This is an advanced, technical module and requires prior sound design knowledge.
-The Introduction to Pro Tools module is a prerequisite for this course.
+Both SD100 & SD201 Introduction to Post Production in Pro Tools are prerequisites for this course.